tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

    and treat them as two entirely seperate trees.
 Since these are two completely disjoint trees, they can be handling in parallel.

+### How to speed up perpendicular cases

+Its slow to naively find intersections between the aabbs in two nodes that are sorted along different dimensions.
+There are a couple of options:

+Option1:
+-Cut off each list by using the other node's bounding box to deal with smaller lists.
+-Now iterate over each element, and perform parallel sweep where one list has size one.

+Option2:
+-Cut off each list by using the other node's bounding box to deal with smaller list.
+-collect a list of pointers of one list.
+-sort that list along the other lists axis
+-perform parallel sweep

+Turns out these both appear to be about the same, if we adjust the target number of aabbs for node.
+Option2 prefers like 64 aabbs, while option2 prefers a smaller amount like 32.
+Because of this I chose option2 since it does not require any special dynamic allocation.

 #### Profiling Construction + Finding all colliding pairs.

 Here are some profiling results finding all intersections on `abspiral(0.2,50_000)` 30 times.